learn the business of blogging – always free

 Let me preface this by saying that I am not offering you legal advice, I’m only sharing my personal experience.

 If you’re an independent blogger who’s starting to make bank, then you should absolutely consider registering your business legally somewhere as soon as possible!
-There are quite a few options for doing that including: Sole Proprietorship, LLC, Corporation
+There are quite a few options for doing that including such as Sole Proprietorship, LLC, and Corporation.

 Forming an LLC has a ton of benefits including the ability to write off your business expenses on your tax forms, and protection of your personal assets if you are sued.
 These are the two main reasons why I chose to form an LLC for my business.

 I am American, so this article will pertain to US-based LLCs.
 I did a ton of research on which state to form my LLC before I did it.
 I always heard that Delaware was the most favorable state to open a business in, so I was leaning towards that state, even though my official residence is in Virginia.

 After reading many articles which only dropped links to some expensive LLC service in Delaware, I finally came across useful information.
 Forming an LLC outside of your residential state – even if you run a digital, non-location-dependent business – is not a good idea.
 Essentially, from what I understand: if you register an LLC outside your home state, you need to register another LLC in your state, claim the first one, and then file two different state tax forms.